-We can't begin a professional practice course without considering what it means for all of us to live and work here in a good way.
-As future HES professionals, what are our obligations to the syilx caretakers of this land?
-How do we practice in ways that support Indigenous self-determination, particularly the right to access culturally safe health programs and services?
+We can't begin a professional ethics course without considering what it means for all of us to live and work here in a good way, an ethical way.
+As future HES professionals, what are our ethical obligations to the syilx caretakers of this land?
+How do we practice in ways that support Indigenous selfdetermination, particularly the right to access culturally safe health programs and services?
 How do we practice in ways that move toward health equity for Indigenous people?
-How do we support equity and inclusion for Indigenous HES professionals?
+In ways that support equity and inclusion for Indigenous HES professionals?

 As we move through this course together, we won't necessarily provide clear answers to these questions.
-However, I hope you bring these ideas to mind as we learn about what health professionals are expected to know and do, and as you reflect on the kind of professional that you would like to become.
+However, I hope you bring these questions to mind as we consider what it means to be an ethical HES professional and as you reflect on the kind of professional that you hope to be.

-HES 371: Professional Practice in Health & Exercise Sciences
+HES 471: Professional Ethics in Health & Exercise Sciences

-Instructor: Dr. Meaghan MacNutt (she/her/hers)

-Duration: Winter 2024 Term 1 (Sep 3 - Dec 6)
+Instructor: Dr. Meaghan MacNutt (she/her/hers) Duration: 2024 Winter Term 1, Sep 3 - Dec 6 Class Details: Tue/Fri 2-320pm, ASC 130

-Class Details: Mon/Wed 1230-2pm, EME 0050